Sprinq/spotifyAdSkip/README.md

-# Spotify Ad Skipper
+# Windows Spotify Ad Skipper

-This Python script created mostly by ChatGPT that detects when an ad is playing on Spotify, closes the Spotify application, reopens it, and resumes playback.
+This Python script created mostly by ChatGPT detects when an ad is playing on Spotify, closes the Spotify application, reopens it, and resumes playback.
 It utilizes the Spotify Web API to detect ads and uses system commands to control the Spotify application.

 ## Requirements